Skip to main content

 What is Operational Security

-OPSEC is a military term that refers to plans used to stop potential enemies from learning important information about operations.
+OPSEC is a military term for plans to prevent potential enemies from learning important information about operations.
 This concept has transferred from the military to other branches of the federal government, including the Department of Defense (DOD).
-OPSEC plans are now used in corporate operations as information management and protection that have become key to success in the private sector.
+OPSEC plans are now used in corporate operations as information management and protection, which have become crucial to success in the private sector.

-OPSEC is all about how you secure your sensitive information in an organization.
-OPSEC employs specific governance techniques to manage risk continuously.
-Your enterprise uses OPSEC every day, even if you aren’t aware of it.
-OPSEC can be as easy as placing a firewall between your system and the internet to aid the secure information and ensure the proper disposal of hardcopy.
+OPSEC is all about securing sensitive information in an organization.
+It employs specific governance techniques to manage security operations risk continuously.
+Your enterprise uses OPSEC daily, even if you aren’t aware of it.
+The OPSEC consulting process can be as easy as placing a firewall between your system and the Internet to aid in the securement of information and ensure the proper disposal of hard copies.

-The location and type of your storage must be determined before you can deploy OPSEC.
-It keeps information in two categories: tacit and explicit.
-In terms of a company’s productivity, both are significant liabilities.
-OPSEC helps businesses to address corporate data, information security, and risk management.
-It is employed by a company keen to safeguard its valuable data.
+Before you can deploy OPSEC security, you must determine the location and type of your storage.
+OPSEC keeps information in two categories: tacit and explicit.
+Both are significant liabilities in terms of a company’s productivity.
+The OPSEC process helps businesses address corporate data, information security operations services, and risk management.
+It is employed by companies keen to safeguard their valuable data.

 The 5 Key Steps of Operational Security